dgraph-io/dgraph/contrib/config/monitoring/prometheus/chart-values/README.md

 * `prometheus.additionalServiceMonitors.namespaceSelector.matchNames` - if you want to match a dgraph installed into a specific namespace.
 * `prometheus.additionalServiceMonitors.selector.matchLabels` - if you want to match through a specific labels in your dgraph deployment.
 Currently matches `monitor: zero.dgraph-io` and `monitor: alpha.dgraph-io`, which si the default for [Dgraph helm chart](https://github.com/dgraph-io/charts).

-## Binary Backup Monitoring Support
+## Alerting for Dgraph

-If you enabled binary backups through Kubernetes CronJob enabled with the Dgraph helm chart (see [backups/README.md](../backups/README.md)), you can use the examples here add monitoring of backup cron jobs.
+You can use examples here to add alerts for Dgraph using Prometheus AlertManager.

 With `helmfile`, you can deploy this using the following: